 Daily Rounds is a medical journal we worked on that allows doctors and students to read clinical cases edited by top MDs for free.
 Daily Rounds partnered with CognitiveClouds to leverage our experience in designing and developing medical and social networking apps.
 Our team redesigned and re-engineered their existing Daily Rounds’ Android app and built their first version iOS app.
 The native mobile apps we crafted allowed MDs to test their understanding of clinical cases by taking quizzes that scored them depending on the number of questions they answered correctly.
 By reviewing a new medical case each day, medical professionals can now continue their education.
 A few months after launch, Daily Rounds crossed 200,000 downloads across its iOS and Android devices.

 The key to tech adoption in healthcare will come from companies that cultivate a deep understanding of complicated health care issues before working on their solutions.
 People that bring in their expertise from other industries realize too late that things don't necessarily translate equally well into another industry.
 We’ve been continuously working on tools and methods that are consumer-focused enough to drive adoption in an industry that isn’t designed to accept new tools readily.
-If you’re passionate about driving change in the health-tech space, we would love to partner you on your journey.
+If you’re passionate about driving change in the health-tech space and need help with Software Development for Healthcare, we would love to partner you on your journey.